 Jenny Melton is a teacher and pianist.
-She helps people create and enjoy music at her independent piano studio in Chicago, Illinois.
+She inspires people to love creating music at her independent piano studio in Chicago, Illinois.

-Her Bachelor of Arts degree in Bible and Music is from Moody Bible Institute (Chicago, Illinois), where she studied piano with Dr. Unyoung Whang.
+Her Bachelor of Arts degree in Bible and Music is from Moody Bible Institute (Chicago, Illinois, 2010), where she studied piano with Dr. Unyoung Whang.
 She studied piano pedagogy under Dr. Beth Klingenstein at Valley City State University online.

 Jenny is a wife and mom of two daughters.
-She has lived in the Bridgeport neighborhood of Chicago for 8 years.
+She moved to Chicago in 2006 and recently moved into a house in Canaryville.
 She enjoys writing music and reading.

 I care about who my students are as individuals.
 Music is a means of expression for every human being.
 I believe music is first and foremost a way to enjoy life.
 For me, piano and voice were immediately attractive for expressing myself.
 I have dedicated many years to mastering musicianship and I am passionate about sharing music with all people.